 Color Temperature and Perception

 When lighting your home, think about what’s most important to you: the cozy or energetic ambiance created by certain tones of light, or the way your wall paint or furniture appears in light.
-If the latter is more important to you, be sure to choose lighting in color temperatures that compliment the decor of your home.
-The wrong combination of color temperature and color scheme can detract from your room’s overall appearance.
+If the latter is more important to you, be sure to choose lighting in color temperatures that compliment the decor of your home, as the wrong combination of color temperature and color scheme can negatively affect your perception of a room’s appearance.
 For example, installing warm light in a room decorated in cool-toned colors will make your room appear faded and lackluster, and the same goes for cool light in a warm-toned color scheme.
-It’s the same reason why sometimes you buy something you thought was black in the store only to discover it’s actually navy in natural light: no color is definite because its appearance depends a lot on proper lighting.
-Although color temperature is a primary factor, the appearance of colors may be even further distorted by secondary characteristics such as brightness or color rendering, the effects of which are detailed further in our post on choosing light for paint colors.
+It’s the same reason why sometimes you buy something you thought was black in the store only to discover it’s actually navy in natural light: no color is definite because the way it appears to you depends heavily on proper lighting.
+The appearance of colors may be even further distorted by secondary characteristics such as brightness or color rendering, the effects of which are detailed further in our post on choosing light for paint colors.
 Overall, you’ll want to stick to the above rules of thumb, but keep in mind that color temperature can also have a dramatic affect on the look of your home – so choose wisely.